 With its Mediterranean inspired architecture, expansive beaches, enveloping Santa Ynez mountains, and year-round sunshine, no other United States locale so well mimics the aesthetic of the European Riviera.
 Hence Santa Barbara’s nickname – The American Riviera.
 This self contained paradise truly has it all.
-Simultaneously sophisticated and bohemian, easy-going and energetic, Santa Barbara boasts hyper-local gourmet dining, sumptuous hotels, celebrated wineries, a thriving art scene, boutique shopping, outdoor activities, and of course, the beach, there is truly something to please everyone in this beautiful oceanfront hamlet.
+Simultaneously sophisticated and bohemian, easy-going and energetic, Santa Barbara boasts hyper-local gourmet dining, sumptuous hotels, celebrated wineries, a thriving art scene, boutique shopping, outdoor activities, and of course, the beach.
 It’s no wonder that many fortunate individuals, who can live anywhere in the world, choose to call it home.

 STAY: One of the most highly anticipated hotel openings ever in Santa Barbara, Hotel Californian is the new gateway to downtown’s waterfront.
 Three adjacent buildings at the end of shopping and dining-centric State Street house 121 rooms, two restaurants, an opulent presidential suite, and a stunning ballroom.
 Spanish Colonial Revival architecture is punctuated with modern Moorish interior design by celebrity designer Martyn Lawrence Bullard.
 Black and white contemporary artworks and vintage photos co-mingle with serpent entwined sconces and jewel-toned furnishings.
 Amenities include a state-of-the-art workout facility, the Moroccan-inspired Spa Majorelle, luxe-sized mini-bar liquors, sumptuous bedding and textiles, fluffy robes, and nightly turndown service featuring chocolates and an inspirational literary quote.
 Don’t miss what is now the best vantage point in Santa Barbara – Hotel Californian’s rooftop pool and event deck that provides panoramic views of both the coastline and the mountains.
 It’s spectacular.